BzGEO/Geo_AI_compendium/Updates.md

 ## Updates: 29.04.2026
 1. More on AI hype, from a recent BBC article: [Why AI companies want you to be afraid of them](https://www.bbc.com/future/article/20260428-ai-companies-want-you-to-be-afraid-of-them).
+   * "Let's be clear: it is theoretically possible that AI will take over the world.
+I'm no fortune teller.
+But ask yourself, does that idea sound similar to other stories you've heard out of Silicon Valley in the past?
+Weren't we all supposed to be living in Mark Zuckerberg's Metaverse by now?
+Wasn't Bitcoin going to replace all the world's currency?
+Remember back in the 2010s, when we heard about how social media would save democracy?
+All of these things could still happen.
+Or maybe they won't."

 ## Updates: 27.04.2026
 1. Planet Labs is hosting a 30-min. webinar entitled ***A First Look at Agentic Geospatial AI*** on 29.04.2026 and 30.04.2026.
 Here is the [registration link](https://learn.planet.com/AgileEO-Agentic-Geospatial-AI-Register.html).